schleyk/dockerfiles/guacamole/README.md

 If you or your users use the same username/password for Guacamole as in their remote desktop accounts, you can now specify the
 “${GUAC_USERNAME}” or “${GUAC_PASSWORD}” tokens in any connection parameter.

-- All .jar  plugins are stored in the folder "/home" inside the Docker Image!
+- All .jar  plugins are stored in the folder "/opt/guacamole" inside the Docker Image, to activate plugins put the .jar into the "/home/extension" folder.

+- Write your settings to "/home/guacamole.properties".

 - Custom the login page https://github.com/Zer0CoolX/guacamole-customize-loginscreen-extension